-We welcome and support ED 10 because it seems to be designed to make improvements to these aspects of existing IFRS.
+We welcome and support ED 10 because its objective appears to be to improve these aspects of existing IFRS.

 - A1.3 The consolidations project is being fast-tracked by the IASB.
 That is because the current financial crisis has highlighted the need for at least some of the issues mentioned above to be addressed as quickly as possible.
 In particular, the financial crisis has highlighted a need for better disclosures about certain entities that are not consolidated and a need for greater clarity about some aspects of the existing requirements.
 We welcome and support the IASB's decision to move quickly on these issues. - A1.4 However, we are not convinced it is essential that a single consolidation principle is developed as a matter of high priority.
 Such a principle would make the existing consolidation requirements 'tidier' and would address some practical issues that arise at the moment, but they are not serious weaknesses in urgent need of elimination.
-This is a point we will return to later in this appendix.
+This is a point we will return to later in this Appendix.